 Died: 1846 Kentucky

 Owens was an early settler of Green County, Kentucky, where he was the first sheriff, a justice of the peace, and a county judge.
-He was a slaveholder; in 1840, he owned 24 slaves, several of which were engaged in agriculture.
+He was an owner of enslaved people; in 1840, he owned twenty-four enslaved persons, several of which were engaged in agriculture.
 In 1814, his wife Nancy died from influenza, and the following spring he married Mary Ann Yates.
-He was a wealthy man who sent his children, including Elizabeth Abell and Mary Owens, to established boarding schools; and he ran a school of his own, Brush Creek Academy.
+He was a wealthy man who sent his children, including Elizabeth Abell and Mary S. Owens, to established boarding schools; and he ran a school of his own, Brush Creek Academy.